MartinPetkov/GCTF2021BeginnersQuestWriteups/9-rev-law-of-droids/README.md

 public native int validateCTF(String enteredKey);
 ```

 These register the use of [native libraries](https://developer.android.com/studio/projects/add-native-code), via C++ code.
-This is probably inside the `cpp/` folder earlier.
+This is probably inside the `cpp/` folder from earlier.
 Two of these functions clearly operate on the flag too, so we should definitely check them out.

+---

 ```java
 @Override